krisarmstrong/seed/SECURITY.md

 ### Updates

-- Keep NetScope updated to the latest version
+- Keep The Seed updated to the latest version
 - Subscribe to release notifications
 - Review changelogs for security fixes

 ## Security Features

-NetScope includes:
+The Seed includes:

 - HTTPS by default
 - Password authentication